InolofatsengMotloba/INOMOT520_BCL2401_GroupD_02_InolofatsengMotloba_JSL10/README.md

 8. Added the `await` keyword before `new Promise` in `navigateLabyrinth` to ensure the simulation of asynchronous operations works as intended.

 ![alt text](MyJSL10Solution.png)

+## Reflections:
+Through this challenge, I was able to strengthen my problem-solving abilities by thinking critically and creatively.
+This project also reinforced my understanding of the fundamentals as I had to revist them again.
+It also encouraged me to pay close attention to details within the code.